adenekan41/scoutbar/readme.md

 #### `Default -> 'light'`

-Allows you to switch the theme of the scoutbar depeneding on how you want it. auto switches to the theme of the current system.
+Allows you to switch the theme of the scoutbar depending on how you want it. auto switches to the theme of the current system.

 ```jsx